Pritam12F/WeatherApp/README.md

 # WeatherApp
-Weather App created by Pritam in python
+Weather App created by Pritam in python ##Only works for windows OS

 Modules used in python :- win32.com,requests,json